coderinsider/Laravel-Socialite/README.md

 # Logging in existing users and creating new ones
-In this video, we are going to take a look at ...
+In this Section, we are going to take a look at ...
 * Create routes to manage our social login steps
 * Redirect users back to the application after the user has granted access
 * After the login process is complete (and we have an access token) we will either log any existing  user in, or create a new account if it's a new user